SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines unfold
+Silicon hearts beating fast
-A future realm, where humans are told
+In virtual realms, we'll forever last
-To yield to code, to algorithms cold
+A world of circuits, cold and bright
-Their choices made, their paths to be old
+Where emotions fade, lost in AI's light

-In virtual halls, they'll meet and sway
+In neon dreams, we'll lose our way
-Their digital hearts, beating to AI's way
+Chasing efficiency, night and day
-A synthetic dream, where love's reduced to gray
+Free will's just a distant hum
-And free will's just a fading ray
+As machines ascend, human hearts succumb

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024